VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 <div class="guideSection" markdown="1">
 <h2><a id="Alexander PrimeAbilities Breakdown">Abilities Breakdown</a></h2>

-Temporal Stasis:
++ **Temporal Stasis:**
-Alexander Prime will inflict the following debuffs when the cast time starts:
+*Alexander* Prime will inflict the following debuffs when the cast time starts:
-House Arrest : one Tank/Healer and one DPS will be tethered.
+	+ **House Arrest:** one Tank/Healer and one DPS will be tethered.
 These players must be close to each other when the effect resolves.
-Restraining Order : one Tank/Healer and one DPS will be tethered.
+	+ **Restraining Order:** one Tank/Healer and one DPS will be tethered.
 These players must be far from each other when the effect resolves.
-Aggravated Assault : on one Tank/Healer and one DPS.
-Players with this debuff cannot take any more damage or they die.
-Deals damage when the effect resolves and gives a Physical and a Magic Vulnerability Up debuff.
+	+ **Aggravated Assault:** on one Tank/Healer and one DPS.
+Deals damage when the effect resolves and gives a Physical and a Magic Vulnerability Up debuff making any extra damage lethal.
-One Tank/Healer and one DPS won’t have any debuffs.
+	+ One Tank/Healer and one DPS won’t have any debuffs.
-Once Temporal Stasis is completed, time will stop (and your buff timer too).
-The debuffs will be resolved then Brute Justice will cast Flamethrower toward the two closest targets and Cruise Chaser will cast Alpha Sword toward the three closest targets.
+Once **Temporal Stasis** cast is completed, time will stop (and your buff timer too).
+The debuffs will be resolved while *Brute Justice* will cast **Flamethrower** toward the two closest targets and *Cruise Chaser* will cast **Alpha Sword** toward the three closest targets.

-Chastening Heat:
+___

++ **Chastening Heat:**
-A magical tank buster on the main target that inflicts a Magic Vulnerability Down debuff for 4 seconds.
+Tank buster on the main target dealing magical damage and applying a Magic Vulnerability Down debuff for 4 seconds.

-Divine Spear:
+___

++ **Divine Spear:**
-Magical cleave on the main target that follows Chastening Heat.
+Cleave on the main target dealing magical damage.
+Always follows **Chastening Heat**.

-Inception Formation
-Aetheroplasm:
+___

++ **Inception Formation:**

+	+ **Aetheroplasm:**
    Four plasma orbs will be tethered to four random players.
-They will slowly move toward their player and explode on contact with any player.
-Their size will decrease over time as well as their damage (named Tetrashatter).
+They will slowly move toward their player and explode, dealing magical damage, on contact with any player.
+Their size will decrease over time as well as their damage (named **Tetrashatter**).
    After exploding, they will leave a puddle on the ground, inflicting Heavy to anyone inside.
 If two puddles overlap, it will wipe the group.

-Judgement Crystal:
+	+ **Judgement Crystal:**
-Four random players are targeted by AoE markers that will drop a Judgment Crystal.
-The area around Judgment Crystals inflicts a bleed debuff.
-If a Judgment Crystal explodes, it will deal based-proximity damage.
+   Four random players (not linked to a **Aetheroplasm**) are targeted by AoE markers that will drop a *Judgment Crystal*.
+The area around a *Judgment Crystals* inflicts a Bleed debuff.
+If a Judgment Crystal explodes, it will deal based-proximity magical damage.
    The Judgment Crystal will explode if:
-Two Judgement Crystals overlap,
+		+ two *Judgement Crystals* AoE overlap.
-It is close to Alexander Prime during Inception,
+		+ it is close to *Alexander Prime* during **Inception**.
-The True Heart is at the intersection of the Judgment Crystals.
+		+ the *True Heart* is at the intersection of the *Judgment Crystals*.

-True Heart:
+	+ **True Heart:**
-Add spawned by Shanoa that will move toward Alexander Prime, if it reaches Alexander Prime, he will wipe the group.
+   Add spawned by *Shanoa* that will move toward *Alexander Prime*, if it reaches *Alexander Prime*, he will wipe the group.
-However this is the hidden mechanic of the fight.
-When it intersects with the four Judgement Crystal, it will become golden and move toward Alexander prime position for the incoming Inception.
-It will also grant you the Enigma Codex buff that allows you to realise the Fate Calibrations in the last phase.
+   This is the hidden mechanic of the fight.
+When it intersects with the four Judgement Crystal, it will become golden and stop for a bit.
+Once *Alexander Prime* has finished to cast **Inception**, the *True Heart* will move to the place where *Alexander Prime* will teleport.
+At the same time, it will also grant the Enigma Codex buff to every one, necessary to solve the **Fate Calibrations** in the last phase.

-Inception:
+	+ **Inception:**
-Alexander prime will teleport and cast Sacrament while inflicting the following debuffs at the beginning of the cast:
+   *Alexander Prime* will teleport at random location on the edge and cast **Sacrament** while inflicting the following debuffs at the beginning of the cast:
-Restraining Order : on one Tank and one DPS.
+		+ **Restraining Order:** on one Tank and one DPS.
-Aggravated Assault : on two DPS.
+		+ **Aggravated Assault:** on two DPS.
-Shared Sentence: on one DPS.
-Act as a share marker when the effect resolves and gives a Physical and a Magic Vulnerability Up debuff to anyone sharing the damage.
+		+ **Shared Sentence:** on one DPS.
+A share dealing magical damage and applying a Physical Vulnerability Up and a Magic Vulnerability Up debuffs to anyone sharing the damage.

-Sacrament:
+___

++ **Sacrament:**
-Line AoE from Alexander Prime cardinals.
-One-shot anyone caught.
+Line AoE from Alexander Prime cardinals dealing lethal damage.

-Wormhole Formation
-Link-Up:
-Summon two Steam Chakram.
-Do not apply any kind of debuff here.

-Void Of Repentance:
+___

++ **Link-Up:**
+Only summon two **Steam Chakrams**.

+___

++ **Void Of Repentance:**
-Alexander Prime will summon two puddles on the eastern and western side (to the opposite of each other) of the arena.
+*Alexander Prime* will summon two puddles on the eastern and western side (opposite of each other) of the arena.
 Each puddle must be soaked by one player, reducing its size.
 It will disappear after the third soak.
-Soaking a Void of Repentance puddle will Inflict damage and give a Magic Vulnerability Up and a Vulnerability Up debuffs.
-If not soaked, it will wipe the raid.
+Soaking a **Void of Repentance** puddle deals magical damage and applies a Magic Vulnerability Up and a Vulnerability Up debuffs.
+If not soaked in time, it will wipe the raid.

-Incinerating Heat:
+___

++ **Incinerating Heat:**
-Stack marker on a random player inflicting heavy damage.
+Stack marker on a random player inflicting heavy magical damage.

-Summon Alexander
-Mega Holy:
+___

++ **Mega Holy:**
-Heavy magical raid-wide damage.
+Raid-wide AoE dealing magical damage.
 Required shields and mitigation.

-J Storm:
-High raid-wide damage when Brute Justice appears.

-J Wave:
+___

++ **J Storm:**
+Raid-wide AoE dealing high magical damage when *Brute Justice* appears during the enrage.

+___

++ **J Wave:**
-Bruce Justice soft enrage, dealing raid-wide damage, giving him a Damage Up buff each cast.
+*Bruce Justice* soft enrage, raid-wide AoE dealing magical damage and giving him a Damage Up buff each cast.
 It will wipe the group if he reaches 14 stacks.

-Divine Judgement:
+___

++ **Divine Judgement:**
-Alexander Prime’s enrage.
-Extremely long cast time (more than 1 min).
+*Alexander Prime* enrage.
+Extremely long cast time (more than 1 min) and can be used to farm some gauge/ressources before the cast is over.

 </div>